 Our Language Arts programme is central to the learning and development of all our students.
 Our essential goals are to create effective communicators and critical thinkers who are able to analyse, understand and build relationships with the world around them.

 Writing is a powerful means by which we remember, develop, organise and communicate ideas, feelings and information.
-Through our writing curriculum we hope to inspire writers who compose with passion and ease.
-We want our students to be motivated, confident writers who see writing as an everyday, useful and enjoyable experience.
+Through our writing curriculum, we hope to inspire writers who compose with passion and ease.
+We want our students to be motivated, confident writers who see writing as an everyday, purposeful and enjoyable experience.